-Motion to Adjourn Monthly Meeting (Action)
+Adjournment of Monthly Meeting (Action)

-It was moved by Vice Chair Davis and seconded by Trustee McKnight-Morton that the Board adjourn the monthly meeting of the Board of Trustees.
-A roll call vote was taken: Chair Milliken; yes, Vice Chair Davis; yes, Treasurer DeVarti; yes, Secretary Hatcher; yes, Trustee Fleming; yes, Trustee Landau; yes, and Trustee McKnight-Morton; yes.
+It was moved by Trustee McKnight-Morton and seconded by Vice Chair Davis that the Board move to adjourn the Monthly Meeting A roll call vote was taken: Chair Milliken; yes, Vice Chair Davis; yes, Treasurer DeVarti; yes, Secretary Hatcher; yes, Trustee Fleming; yes, Trustee Landau; yes, and Trustee McKnight-Morton; yes.
 The motion was adopted.
-The meeting adjourned at 8:03 p.m.
+The meeting was adjourned at 8:11 pm.